Customer Data Management Defined:

 Customer data management also refers to the processes associated with centralizing the management of customer information.
 An effective customer data management solution assists with constructing a single customer view, often called a “golden customer record,” and can provide substantial benefits to the enterprise at large.
 CDM solutions can break down silos of customer data so that users from across the business can access the same view of the customer in a controlled manner.
 It’s because of this that customer data management is like master data management, except with a narrower focus.

-Put simply, centralizing the management of customer information is critical for a business’s continued longevity.
+Put simply, centralizing the management of customer data is critical for a business’s continued longevity.
 According to DZone, 92 percent of organizations have 16 to 20 data sources, with that data spread across multiple locations in multiple formats.
 With so many data sources spread throughout the organization, and locked into functional and channel-specific silos, there is no way to build a single view of the customer without implementing CDM processes and technologies.

 Strong customer data management practices empower companies to build better products, orchestrate contextually relevant marketing campaigns, and provide a personalized customer experience.
 Customer retention dramatically improves in organizations with strong CDM practices, with Forbes Insights finding that data-driven marketing organizations are five times more likely to achieve a competitive advantage (74 percent vs. 13 percent).